thanhtran3k/scatify/README.md

 7. I used my persional account as administrator account.
 To use all the functions available change or remove the "authData.email == 'thanh.tran3k@gmail.com'" in the front-end pages if you see.

 8. I regret not using camelCase in this project.
-Forgive me if it makes feel bad.
+Forgive me if you don't like it.
 I will change when i have free time.

 Finally, if you have any questions, contact me.